evmts/tevm-monorepo/docs/src/content/docs/learn/clients/index.md

 ## Tevm Clients

+Note: this guide is out of date and will be updated soon

 Tevm clients provide a JavaScript api for interacting with the Tevm API.
 This api provides a uniform API for interacting with Tevm whether interacting with a [MemoryClient](/reference/tevm/memory-client/type-aliases/memoryclient) directly or remotely interacting via an [HttpCLient](/reference/tevm/http-client/type-aliases/httpclient).
 Tevm clients share the same [actions](/learn/actions) based interface along with a [`request`](/reference/tevm/client-types/type-aliases/tevmclient#request) method for handling JSON-RPC requests.

 The following clients are available